Instacart, Airbnb, and Uber – the most talked startups all fall into one category: On-demand.

 On-demand economy, undoubtedly, brings million dollars of business.
 Startups are simply copying the Uber business model, developing apps like Uber, to implement it in various industry types.
 This is the truth of the term “Uber for X”.

 DoorDash, a two-year-old food startup, deliver meals from local restaurants on-demand from breweries or restaurants.
 However, now it is taking one step beyond food delivery by adding the ability to purchase alcohol through DoorDash.
+As per the latest report from Crunchbase, “The food tech startup, DoorDash is now valued at over $7 billion after $400 million in Series F round of funding, led by Dragoneer Investment Group, Temasek Holdings.”

 It is running a pilot service in southern California for the delivery and thinking to expand the delivery service after its existing markets.
 Food-lover could order something like might go well with wine or beer, or order everything together.